Over $1 Billion won for our clients!

 Insurance claims can take some time to resolve.
 Most insurance companies don’t want to accept that their policyholder was at fault for an accident.
 The insurance adjuster might try to find evidence that you somehow contributed to the crash, giving them a good reason to deny the claim.

-DeMayo Law Offices believes our clients deserve the chance to hold truck drivers accountable for their actions and recover the monetary award they need to heal their injuries without worry about medical expenses and other matters.
-We can protect you from the unfair practice’s insurance companies use.
-If they end up denying your claim, we will file a lawsuit and aggressively pursue the maximum compensation available.
+DeMayo Law Offices believes our clients deserve the chance to hold impaired drivers accountable for their actions and recover the monetary award they need to heal their injuries without worrying about medical expenses and other matters.

 Handling A Lawsuit In North Carolina

 DeMayo Law Offices might recommend that you begin with an insurance claim in an attempt to compensate for your total losses.
-If the insurance company refuses to pay a fair amount or denies the claim altogether, we would move forward with a lawsuit against them and the truck driver.
-After a truck accident, the legal options vary, and we would need to investigate what happened to determine which option would be best for your situation.
+If the insurance company refuses to pay a fair amount or denies the claim, we will file a lawsuit against them and the truck driver.

-Your future is at stake here, so it’s vital that you hire a lawyer and begin working on your case immediately after the crash occurs.
+Your future is at stake here, so it’s vital that you hire a personal injury lawyer and begin working on your case immediately after the crash occurs.
 Whether your injury is minor or severe, you deserve adequate compensation to pay for your medical treatment, vehicle repairs, and other costs resulting from the accident.
 You don’t want to wait too long to seek legal action and lose your opportunity once the three-year statute passes.

 You might think you deserve the maximum financial award available from the truck driver because they chose to get behind the wheel with drugs or alcohol in their system.
 Under normal circumstances, you might be right.
 However, pure contributory negligence could prevent you from seeking any amount of compensation.